 You can be part of producing robust, extensive data on your country’s human rights performance that you can use in your advocacy and that others will also use to help bring about real improvement for people’s lives.

 What are the stories you want to be able to tell about human rights violations in your country?
 HRMI data can help.

 If you would like HRMI to be able to produce data for your country, either in 2020 or beyond, please get in touch.

 We aim to appoint Ambassadors for every country in the civil and political rights research pool.

-In 2020 we ran the expert survey in these countries and territories (the list is not final):
+In 2021 we will run the expert survey in these countries and territories (the list is not final):